hashicorp/terraform-provider-consul/docs/resources/prepared_query.md

 - `regexp` (String) The regular expression to match with.
 When using `name_prefix_match`, this regex is applied against the query name.
 - `type` (String) The type of template matching to perform.
 Currently only `name_prefix_match` is supported.

+Optional:

+- `remove_empty_tags` (Boolean) If set to true, will cause the tags list inside the service structure to be stripped of any empty strings.

 ## Import

 Import is supported using the following syntax: